garrandall/popular-music-data/tracks/make-it-clap-busta-rhymes-spliff-star.md

 Niggas up in the club, niggas outside
 Bag a couple bitches, bring 'em in inmtside
 Shorty dodgin and dippin, shorty tryin to hide
-Busy dodgin a nigga because she wanna ride, come on if ya...
+Busy dodgin a nigga because she wanna ride, come on if ya

 All ready we come to muscle y'all women